 Let’s look at several advantages to incentive stock options.

-Advantage 1.
-Simple Process for Exercising
+Incentive Stock Options Have a Simple Process for Exercising

 When you purchase shares through a stock option grant, the process is known as exercising your incentive stock options.
 Assuming the company stock price has risen since the time that you were awarded the stock option, you will have the potential benefit from that price appreciation.
 The process for exercising your incentive stock options is relatively straightforward, and you can exercise your options in one of several ways, depending on your short- and long-term financial goals.